MiroKeimioniemi/reaction-game-for-tarantino-board/README.md

 If, however, the player presses the button when they are not supposed to, i.e. when either the decoy LED is on or no LED is on, they get a strike, 5 of which lead to failure in the current configuration.
 A failure is indicated by the on-board LEDs turning semi-permanently red and victory is indicated similarly but with green.
 In order to start a new game, just press the reset button on the lower left corner of the XIAO board, denoted by “R”.

 A demo video can be found [here](https://digital-fabrication-portfolio-miro-keimioniemi-a2f2c11a6e705b8f.gitlab.io/p/embedded-programming/#micropython) by clicking the link and scrolling upwards a little bit until the 57s long video.

+The game can be found in the `src` folder. `other` contains code for testing the LEDs on the board.